EthanRBradford/ForrestBradford.com/help.md

 If you can find time, we are looking for volunteers who can help us for a few hours helping people walk to our rallies, holding signs that help people park, making telephone calls, and much more.

-Are you a web designer?
-You can tell that this website could use some help!

 Including a yard sign, esp. if you're on a busy street would be a big help, or display a bumper sticker on your car (they're easily removed).

 Please <a href="mailto:{{ site.email }}">email us</a> if you can help out.